nibblehole/netbill-remastered/README.md

 -Fixed the database connection, the original one still using mysql function that already deprecated on PHP 7.

+-Functioning the pagination.

 -Some adjustment on the main function.

 -And another things.

+Not that much but hope this will help people.

-Yes this still don't have a well-structured design, but atleast the main function still worked.
+Yes this also still don't have a well-structured design, but atleast the main function still worked.
 Then you can do anything you want.

 # Usage :